-Croatia: EC refers Croatia to court over INA privatization law24.
-July 2017. / SEE Energy News
+Croatia: EC refers Croatia to court over INA privatization law, SEE Energy News

 The European Commission (EC) announced that it has decided to refer Croatia to the European Court of Justice for failing to align the 2002 law on the privatization of national oil company INA with the EU rules on the free movement of capital and the freedom of establishment.